DELEGATE RESOURCES

 USG Internal Relations Josh and USG Delegate Affairs Jake are responsible for this area and will support delegates with accessibility requirements prior to the conference, they are also responsible for managing our complaints process.

-Our conference will feature a dedicated welfare room for delegates needing to step out during debate, and chairs will be made aware and adhere to conference policies at all times.
+Our conference will feature a dedicated welfare room in CB5.12 on Friday and CB5.1 on Saturday and Sunday for delegates needing to step out during debate, and chairs will be made aware and adhere to conference policies at all times.